Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Proofs

 \subsection{Proof of Theorem \ref{thm:dualitygap}}

 \begin{proof} Our proof consists of using $\AL$ as the initial point, applying one step of some primal-dual algorithm, then utilizing the algorithm-specific relation between the decrease in one iteration and the duality gap to obtain the bound.
-Finally, we notice that the decrease of the dual objective in one iteration of any algorithm is upper-bounded by the distance to the optimum from the current objective, and that the primal sub-optimality is upper-bounded by the duality gap.
 Therefore we will obtain an algorithm-independent result from some algorithm-specific results.

-When Assumption \ref{assum:LipGrad} holds, the primal problem is in the type of problems considered in \cite{SSS12b}, and we have that $\bxi^*$ is $(1/\rho)$-strongly convex.
-If we take $\AL$ as the initial point, and apply one step of their method to obtain the next iterate $\AL^+$, from \cite[Lemma 1]{SSS12b}, we get
+When Assumption \ref{assum:LipGrad} holds, \eqref{eq:primal} is the type of problems considered in \cite{SSS12b}, and we have that $\bxi^*$ is $(1/\rho)$-strongly convex.
+If we take $\AL$ as the initial point, and apply one step of their method to obtain the next iterate $\AL^+$, from \cite[Lemma 1]{SSS12b}, we get that for any $s \in [0,1]$,